Brief history

 Bear Alert notifications

-Since 2021, we have actively picked up again and started investigating the situation with the local Czech partner and our German colleagues from Foundation for Bears (Stiftung für Bären), how to end this phenomenon once and for all.
-Foundation for Bears started a petition early 2023 that was signed almost 150,000 times (end of 2023).
-In mid-June of 2023, the coalition traveled to the Czech Republic to view the situation at the various castles.
+Since 2021, we have actively picked up again and started investigating the situation with the local Czech partner and our German colleagues from Foundation for Bears (Stiftung für Bären), how to gradually end this phenomenon and work towards better welfare for these bears.

-We have had conversations with the local partner, with the castle managers, the local NGO called ‘OBRAZ – Animal Defenders’ and most importantly: with the responsible person within the National Heritage Institute (NPU).
+We have had conversations with the local partner, with the castle managers and with the responsible person within the National Heritage Institute (NPU).
 This institute falls directly under the Ministry of Culture and is responsible for the management of Czech monuments and castles (and therefore also the bears!).
 We had a successful first meeting with Mr. Pešek, where we presented our organizations, presented and handed-over the petition, shared our views and proposed solutions (e.g. relocation of all bears to proper sanctuaries in Germany and The Netherlands).
 Local tradition is an important motivation in this, why there are still bears kept (legally) in this way, unlike the rest of Europe.

-There will be no quick solution, but we will work in phases to end this tradition, in collaboration with the responsible institutions and authorities.
+In collaboration with the owners, the responsible institutions and authorities, we look into improving the lives of the bears.
 Important in this regard is, among other things, conducting sound research such as visitor interviews at the various castles, to gain insight into the opinion and motivation of visitors regarding the captive bears.
 Both local Czech visitors and international tourists.
-A thorough reseach project by a MSc student from the Czech University of Life Sciences (CZU) will start in the summer of 2024, funded by Bears in Mind.
+A thorough reseach project by a MSc student from the Czech University of Life Sciences (CZU) was done in the summer of 2024, funded by Bears in Mind.

-On May 14th, an important meeting between the coalition including Yorkshire Wildlife Park from the UK and the heads of the NPU at Konopiště castle, took place.
-The goal was to get consensus on the plans above, officially sign a Memorandum of Understanding and make plans for the relocation of bear Jiri at Konopiště castle to the UK.
+On May 14th 2024, an important meeting between the coalition took place.
+The goal was to get consensus on the plans above, officially sign a Memorandum of Understanding.

-More to follow soon!
+More news will follow soon!